reifycode/reifycode.github.io/_posts/2016-2-8-using-nmap-for-your-own-security.md

 `sudo update-rc.d -f nameOfService remove`

 I thought this would work fine.
-And it does work fine for a lot of seervices.
+And it does work fine for a lot of services.
 But for many others (like MySQL), this doesn't work properly.
 Using [this answer from the Ask Ubuntu Forums](https://askubuntu.com/questions/40072/how-to-stop-apache2-mysql-from-starting-automatically-as-computer-starts/40077#40077) as reference, I did:

 `sudo echo "manual" >> /etc/init/nameOfService.override`